jsychong/MetaboAnalystR/README.md

 ## Getting Started

+### Installing package dependencies

 To use MetaboAnalystR, first install all package dependencies.
 Ensure that you are able to download packages from bioconductor.
 To install package dependencies, enter the R function (metanr_packages) and then use the function.
 A printed message will appear informing you whether or not any R packages were installed.

 Function to download packages:
 ```